wpengine/faustjs/.changeset/sweet-items-remember.md

 ---
-'@faustwp/core': patch
+'@faustwp/core': minor
 ---

-A bug has been fixed where the seed query was failing when attempting to view an unpublished WordPress with a draft status.
+**BREAKING** - Fixed seed query failing when attempting to view an unpublished WordPress with a draft status.

+Previously the seed query would only receive `data.node`.
+These changes update the seed query to now recieve both `data.contentNode` & `data.nodeByUri`.
+Note that projects hooking into Faust's `seedQueryDocumentNode` filter will need to refactor in order to use the new nodeByUri/contentNode syntax.